-In order to soundproof a door you will need to apply weatherstripping tape to the frame to create an air-right seal once the door is closed, use acoustic caulk to seal any cracks that may have formed between the frame and the wall, and install a door sweep.
+In order to soundproof a door, you will first need to apply weatherstripping tape to the frame to create an airtight seal once the door is closed, use acoustic caulk to seal any cracks that may have formed between the frame and the wall, and install a door sweep.

-These are the absolute basics, but if done correctly, and if the door isn’t made of cardboard, this should have a big impact on the overall noise reduction.
+These are the absolute basics, but if done correctly, and if the door isn’t made out of cardboard, then this should have a big impact on the overall noise reduction.

 However, if these steps aren’t enough, then there are plenty of additional ways of soundproofing the door even further which I will talk about later in this post.

-But now, let’s start with the most important step of all… Weatherstripping.
+But now, let’s start with the most important step of all… sealing all of the gaps!